brianmhunt/pytz-appengine/README.md

     $ python build.py all

+This downloads the latest canonical `pytz` packages from PyPi and augments them by adding the code necessary to run on Google App Engine.

-This will create a directory `pytz`, which you can copy to your Google App Engine directory.
-This is a modified pytz module, that ought to work by storing the timezone information in ndb.
+The build process creates a directory `pytz`, which you can copy to your Google App Engine directory.
+This is the augmented pytz module, that ought to work by storing the timezone information in ndb.

 I have not created a PyPi package because it doesn't make sense in this context.
 One will never import anything directly from this package; it is essentially just a build script in python.

 Thoughts and feedback are welcome.

+## License

+This project may be coped and otherwise used pursuant to the included MIT License.